MicrosoftDocs/bot-docs/articles/bot-service-manage-overview.md

 ## Application service settings

-A bot application, also known as application service, has a set of **application settings** that you can access through the Azure portal as described below.
+A bot application, also known as **application service**, has a set of **application settings** that you can access through the Azure portal as described below.
 These app settings are variables passed as environment variables to the application code.
 For more information, see [Configure an App Service app in the Azure portal](https://docs.microsoft.com/azure/app-service/configure-common).

 1. In your browser, navigate to the [Azure portal](https://ms.portal.azure.com/).
 1. Search for your bot app service.
 Click on its name.